leoslamas/book-green-threads-explained/supporting-windows.md

 }
 ```

-As you see, our code gets just a little bit longer.
-It's not difficult once you've figured out what to store where, but it does add a lot of code.
+As you see, our code gets just a little bit longer. it’s not difficult once you've figured out what to store where, but it does add a lot of code.

 {% hint style="warning" %}
-You'll notice I've changed the inline assembly slightly here since I've had some issues with the `=m`constraint and compilation in release mode.
+You’ll notice I've changed the inline assembly slightly here since I've had some issues with the `=m`constraint and compilation in release mode.
 This code does the same and our original example will be updated once I figure out a solution to why the code will not run as expected in release builds.

-**Meanwhile I'll explain briefly here:**
+**Meanwhile I’ll explain briefly here:**

 We use the`{register}`constraint which tells the compiler to put our input variables into a specific register.
 The `%rdi`and the `%rsi`registers are not randomly chosen, on Linux systems they are the default registers for the first and second argument in a function call.
 Not strictly needed but a nice convention even though Windows has different default registers for these arguments \(`%rcx`and `%rdx`\).